Johan Banér

-Johan Banér (23 June 1596 – 10 May 1641) was a Swedish field marshal in the Thirty Years' War.
+Johan Banér (23 June 1596 – 10 May 1641) was a Swedish field marshal and one of the leading commanders of the Thirty Years' War.
+He served under Gustavus Adolphus and rose to command Swedish forces in Germany after the defeat at Nördlingen in 1634.
+Banér restored Swedish fortunes with major victories at Wittstock in 1636 and Chemnitz in 1639, and remained an important Swedish commander until his death in 1641.

 Early life

 Johan Banér was born at Djursholm Castle in Uppland.
 As a four-year-old he was forced to witness the execution of his father, the Privy Councillour Gustaf Banér, and uncle, Sten Axelsson Banér (also a Privy Councillour), at the Linköping Bloodbath in 1600, due to accusations of high treason by King Charles IX because of their support of King Sigismund.
 Though it was the father of King Gustavus Adolphus who had Banér's father executed, the two men developed a strong friendship from an early age, mostly due to Gustavus Adolphus reinstating the Banér family shortly after his coronation.

 Military career

 Banér joined the Swedish Army in 1615, and distinguished himself during the Swedish Siege of Pskov.

-He served with distinction in wars against Russia and Poland, and had reached the rank of colonel by the age of 25.
+He served with distinction in wars against the Tsardom of Russia and the Polish–Lithuanian Commonwealth, and had reached the rank of colonel by the age of 25.

-In 1630, Gustavus Adolphus landed in Germany to assist German Protestant forces in the Thirty Years War, and, as one of the king's chief subordinates, Banér served in the campaign of north Germany, including leading the right wing of Swedish cavalry at the first Battle of Breitenfeld.
+In 1630, Gustavus Adolphus landed in the German lands of Pomerania to support Protestant forces in the Thirty Years' War.
+As one of the king's chief subordinates, Banér served in the campaigns in northern Germany and commanded the right wing of the Swedish cavalry at the Battle of Breitenfeld.
 He was present at the taking of Augsburg and Munich, and rendered conspicuous service at the Lech and at Donauwörth.

 At the unsuccessful assault on Albrecht von Wallenstein's camp at the Alte Veste, Banér received a wound, and soon afterwards, when Gustavus marched towards Lützen, was left in command in the west, where he opposed the imperial general Johann von Aldringen.
 Two years later, as Swedish field marshal, Banér, with 16,000 men, entered Bohemia and, combining with the Saxon army, marched on Prague.
 However, the complete defeat of Bernard of Saxe-Weimar in the first Battle of Nördlingen stopped his victorious advance.

 After this event, the Peace of Prague placed the Swedish army in a very precarious position, but the victories won by the united forces of Banér and Alexander Leslie at Wittstock (4 October 1636), restored the paramount influence of Sweden in central Germany.
 Banér, in his report to Queen Christina on the battle of Wittstock, stated the following: "[My soldiers] would have fallen into total disorder if Field-Marshal Leslie with the five brigades of foot which he had with him during the battle had not assisted us just in time and manfully attacked and turned 4 brigades of the enemy’s infantry away from us so that we could finally gain our breath".